What Are Options Available for Foraminal Stenosis Treatment in Central New Jersey?

-Surgical procedures performed at Spine Institute of North America will take pressure off the nerve and relieve the severe symptoms of foraminal stenosis.
+Surgical procedures performed at Spine INA will take pressure off the nerve and relieve the severe symptoms of foraminal stenosis.
 After that, we provide effective foraminal stenosis pain management for our clients in NJ until they experience a full recovery.
 Contact us today for more information.

 More About Foraminal Stenosis

 When the foramen narrows, it can compress the nerves or even the spinal cord.
 This is called foraminal stenosis.
 This compression can create a great deal of pain.
 The condition is more common in the lumbar (or lower) region of the back, and patients who are over the age of 55 are more at risk.
 It’s a condition that can affect both man and women of any age, though, and can become a seriously painful and debilitating condition.

 You may be at great risk of foraminal stenosis if you are:

 - Don’t get the right nutrition